IIT-EnergySystemModels/openTEPES/README.rst

   The time division allows a flexible representation of the periods for evaluating the system operation.
 Additionally, it can be run with chronological periods of several consecutive hours (bi-hourly, tri-hourly resolution) to allow decreasing the computational burden without accuracy loss.

-- **Stochastic**: several stochastic parameters that can influence the optimal generation and transmission expansion decisions are considered.
+- **Stochastic**: several stochastic parameters that can influence the optimal generation, storage, and transmission expansion decisions are considered.
 The model considers stochastic medium-term yearly uncertainties (scenarios) related to the system operation.
 These operation scenarios are associated with renewable energy sources and electricity demand.

 The objective function incorporates the two main quantifiable costs: **generation, storage, and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation emission and reliability costs) (system OPEX)**.